 I am transferring to a new department.
 What is the procedure for obtaining a new phone number?

 Answer: Phone numbers are now assigned to people.
 Similar to the handling of an email address, you keep the same phone number during your time with UH.
 When you transfer to a new department, there ought to be a phone for you to sign-in to (CX600) or plug-in to (CX300) your computer.
 Department phone numbers stay with the department.
-If you are currently signed-in to a phone, sign-out before you move to your new department.
+If you are currently signed-in to a CX600 phone, sign-out before you move to your new department.
+If you are transferring within Optometry or the College of Business, unplug your phone and plug it back in when you arrive at your new location.

 After listening to a voice mail message on my phone, how can I forward that message to a co-worker?